 Thumbs Down: I do not agree with the proposal.
 I feel the need to block its adoption and propose an alternative.

-Thumbs Sideways: I can accept the proposal although I do not necessarily support it.

-Thumbs Up: I think this proposal is the best choice of the options available to us.
+Thumbs Sideways: I can accept the proposal although I do not necessarily su upport it.
+Thumbs Up: I think this proposal is the best choice of the options avail able to us.
 Abstention: At times, a pending decision may be infeasible for a Member to weigh in on.
-Examples could include but not be limited to: a Member cannot get a consensus of his/her constituents and therefore cannot offer a proposal or opinion; and other similar conditions.
+Examples could include but not limited to: a Member cannot get a consensus of his.her constituents and therefore Dungeness Crab Ta ask Force Charter - Updated October 2022 P. 8 cannot offer a proposal or opinion; and other similar conditions.